 Another effective way to reach out your ideal target audience is through email marketing, this is one of the most effective ways to reach your audience and it’s as close as free as it gets.

 To learn more about how we implement email marketing strategies to get cleaning clients don’t miss our latest training webinar NO LEADS LEFT BEHIND

 Once you know the needs of your target, you can prepare better for the demands of the commercial cleaning market.
 This can also help develop a better image on social media and your website.
-For example, if most of your customers are looking for carpet cleaning, then you can invest more in ads targeted towards people looking for this service than hardwood cleaning, for example.
+For example, if most of your customers are looking for carpet cleaning, then you can invest more in platforms such as Facebook ADS for cleaning companies targeted towards people looking for this service than hardwood cleaning, for example.

 PROBLEM #4: “All my information is on the website, but people keep asking the same questions”